Syrian Refugees In Northern Ireland

 The civil war in Syria, which began in 2011, has forced millions of Syrians to flee their homes.
-In mid 2017 it is estimated that 6.3 million people are displaced within Syria, with a further 5.1 million taking refuge in neighbouring countries.
+In mid 2017 it was estimated that 6.3 million people were displaced within Syria, with a further 5.1 million taking refuge in neighbouring countries.
 A small number have fled further, with some coming to Europe.
-Images of their journeys are shown in the media and there are questions as to whether any arrive in Northern Ireland.

 The Syrian Vulnerable Persons Relocation (VPR) Scheme